axisgroup/design-process/2-Define/Methods/personas.md

 The following elements should be included in a persona card:

 * Title - Persona's role in the organization
-* Business Goals
+* Business Goals - The persona's highest level success criteria
-* Business Fundtions
+* Business Functions
 * Key Attributes:
   * Frequency of use:                 Once a year <---> Multiple times a day
   * Time of use:                          Seconds <---> Hours